lone-wolf-96/poker-calculator/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Installation
 It requires no other installation than having JDK (Java 8 minimum).
+Personally, I used JDK 12.

 ### Built with
 * [Visual Studio Code](https://code.visualstudio.com/) was the code editor used for this, so it requires extensions from [Java Extension Pack](https://code.visualstudio.com/docs/java/java-tutorial): https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack.